Puff Pastry Breakfast Tart with Bacon and Eggs

 Frequently Asked Questions

 Nope!
 Partially cooking or blind-baking puff pastry before adding fillings helps seal the surface and avoids the dreaded soggy bottom.
-For this recipe, it is not necessary because we have sauteed the shallots and mushrooms which releases some of the moisture.
-Also, the cheese layer also helps to protect the bottom from getting soggy.
+For this recipe, it is not necessary because we sauteed the shallots and mushrooms, which release some of the moisture.
+Also, the cheese layer helps protect the bottom from getting soggy.

 For individual tarts, cut rolled-out puff pastry into four equal pieces.
-Score and dock each individual tart before layering it with the mushroom filling and bacon.
-Bake as instructed adding a single egg to each tart.
+Score and dock each tart before layering it with the mushroom filling and bacon.
+Bake as instructed, adding a single egg to each tart.

 breakfast tart on wood board cut into four pieces